 This is a little on the hard-core side...you'll be making a Guinness Secret Syrup.
-Takes a bit, but you've to ask yourself, when was the last time you made Guinness Secret Syrup?
-Let's keep it reasonably simple, but once you get the hang of it...ad in your own "flavor" to create a personalize version. (mint, orange, etc)
+Takes a bit, but you've to ask yourself when was the last time you made Guinness Secret Syrup?
+Let's keep it reasonably simple, but once you get the hang of it...ad in your own "flavor" to create a personalized version. (mint, orange, etc.)

-- Snag some thick honey or honey comb.
-We can use some lighter and reduce it, but this will work just as well with a thicker honey.
-Or, if you're up for it make a honey syrup reduction: 2 cups water, 1/2 cup honey and simmer for 30 minutes or so.
+- Snag some thick honey or honeycomb.
+We can use some lighter and reduce it, but this will work just as well with thicker honey.
+Or, if you're up for it make a honey syrup reduction: 2 cups water, 1/2 cup honey, and simmer for 30 minutes or so.

 - Fresh lemon or about 1 oz lemon juice per drink.

 - Best to use a higher-grade Irish Whiskey.
-Ratio is to taste.
+The ratio is to taste.

 - Once the above three ingredients are ready, toss them into a shaker with ice.
 Use our 7 Mississippi rule on shaking cocktails.
 The ratio is about 50% Irish Whiskey, 25% Guinness Syrup and 25% honey syrup.